swiss-river-network/swiss-river-network.github.io/publications.md

 ### ICPRAM
 Downloads: comming soon

-We use the connectivity of water stations to improve on data imputing.
-We have a lot of missing data in our network and using the available measurements of neighobring stations improves the quality of data imputing by a lot.
+We use the connectivity of water stations to improve data imputing.
+We have a lot of missing data in our dataset and using the available measurements of neighboring stations improves the quality of data imputing by a lot.

 ```
 comming soon